 Sponsor: | Rep. Dan Sena (D) | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-Co-sponsors: | Rep. Margaret Scarsdale (D), Rep. Francisco Paulino (D) | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
+Co-sponsors: | Rep. Margaret Scarsdale (D), Rep. Francisco Paulino (D), Sen. James B. Eldridge (D) | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-Overview: | This legislative bill introduces a phased reduction in the maximum percentage of Massachusetts' total state foundation education budget that must be funded through mandatory local contributions.
-Specifically, it proposes amending Section 2 of Chapter 70 of the General Laws to decrease this cap incrementally over a span of four years.
-Starting January 1, 2026, the cap will be reduced to 58%, followed by subsequent yearly reductions to 57% in 2027, 56% in 2028, and ultimately to 54% by January 1, 2029.
-These percentage changes will be detailed annually in the general appropriations act, thereby adjusting the fiscal responsibility of local sources in funding education.
+Overview: | This bill sets a phased reduction over four years in the maximum percentage of Massachusetts' total state K-12 foundation education budget that must be funded through mandatory local contributions.
+Under the bill, on January 1, 2026, the cap will be reduced to 58%, followed by subsequent yearly reductions to 57% in 2027, 56% in 2028, and ultimately to 54% by January 1, 2029.
 This overview was generated by AI and may contain errors.
 Please verify for accuracy. |

 |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-Summary: | Adds a new Section 3B to GL Chapter 70 which establishes a target local share to be used in funding public K-12 schools; defines the target local share as a municipalities target local contribution as a percentage of its municipal foundation budget; designates the percentage as 58 percent in fiscal year 2020, with an annual, incremental 1 percent decrease to 54 percent by 2023. | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
+Summary: | Adds a new Section 3B to GL Chapter 70 which establishes a target local share to be used in funding public K-12 schools; defines the target local share as a municipalities target local contribution as a percentage of its municipal foundation budget; designates the percentage as 58 percent in fiscal year 2026, with an annual, incremental 1 percent decrease to 54 percent by 2029. | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 Bill Text: | 03/18/2025 - As Filed (PDF) |